jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Using the chat interrface with SageMaker endpoints

-Jupyter AI supports language models hosted on SageMaker endpoints that use JSON APIs.
+Jupyter AI supports language models hosted on SageMaker endpoints that use JSON schemas.
 The first step is to authenticate with AWS via the `boto3` SDK and have the credentials stored in the `default` profile.
 Guidance on how to do this can be found in the
 [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).